Solutions for Big Data ingest of network traffic – Analyzing PCAP traffic with Hadoop

 My favorite network traffic big data solution (2012) is PacketPig.
 I found this nice setup by Alienvault.
 Security Onion is a great network security IDS etc distro.
 I have seen one called xtractr, MR for forensics.
 Several solutions exist and PCAP files can be fed to the engines for analysis.
-I think ARGUS has a place here too, but I haven’t tackled it yet.
+I think ARGUS and Moloch have a place here too, but I haven’t tackled it yet.

 I started using PCAP to CSV conversion perl program, and written my own sniffer to csv in scapy.
 Super Timelines are being done in python too.
 Once I get a PCAP file converted to csv, I load it up to HDFS via HUE.
 I also found this PCAP visualization blog entry by Raffael Marty.